oidz1234/Useful-Commands/README.md

 	ssh -J   user@jumpbox -X  user@box (Jump through first to second, this also fowards X but thats not needed)

+**rdesktop**

+	rdesktop -g 1920x1080 -K -u administrator 192.168.100.200 -r disk:disk/path/to/mount (mount "/path/to/mount/" on remote windows machine and also connect to it as the admin user)

 **ss**

 *replaces netstat*